G-xr/PARA/README.md

 The PARA model addresses these gaps by employing a training strategy that conforms to antibody sequence patterns, using an advanced NLP self-encoding model structure.
 Our results demonstrate that PARA significantly outperforms selected antibody pre-training models, highlighting its capability to capture antibody sequence information effectively.

-## Results
-PARA has been evaluated on several tasks and has shown to outperform other published pre-training models of antibodies, indicating its superior ability to capture the nuances of antibody sequence information.

 ## Usage